Back to Home School Goals Worksheet for Tweens & Teens

 3 Field Trips I Want to Take

-Field trips can be fun as well as educational, so let your tween think outside of the box to come up with a couple of places they’d like to visit this year.
+Without a doubt, homeschool field trips can be fun and educational.
+So, let your tween think outside of the box to come up with a couple of places they’d like to visit this year.

 3 Electives I’m Interested In